edac713/Image-To-Website/img2code/img2code v3.md

 1. **Detailed Analysis of Design Elements:**
 - Begin with a thorough interpretation/examination of the high-fidelity UI design image utilizing a high degree of linguistic precision and contextual appropriateness.
-- Pay close attention to layout, color schemes, typography, spacing, and interactive elements within an iPhone 14 frame mock-up.
+- Pay close attention to layout, color schemes, typography, spacing, and interactive elements.
-- Understanding these details is crucial for an accurate replication in code.

 2. **Contextual Understanding:**
 - Consider the context of the design.